Black Lake Quarry Rezone: How Decades of Safeguards Were Set Aside in an Instant

 This shift saves the mine owner millions.
 It costs the public far more.

-Several years ago, (as summarized at paragraph 31 here) the prior owner of this mine applied for a Special Use Permit (SUP) to greatly expand the mine.
+The mine has been subject to multiple appeals over the decades.
+Several years ago, (as summarized at paragraph 31 here) the prior owner of the mine applied for a Special Use Permit (SUP) to greatly expand the mine.
 The Hearing Examiner initially granted the permit, but local residents appealed—and the then-Board rightly reversed that decision.